classx/elf-utils/README.md

 - Recursively find ELF files in directories
 - List all discovered ELF files
 - Execute commands on found ELF files
+- Check if a file is in ELF format
 - Silent mode operation
 - Exit code status for script integration